 Steve Rees, PhD

-Steve is President of Screening Sciences and Sample Management, AstraZeneca, sits on the Board of Directors, European Laboratory Robotics Interest Group (ELRIG) and is a member of the Europe Council, SLAS.
+Steve is the Vice President Discovery Biology at AstraZeneca.
+He is also the chairman of European Laboratory Robotics Interest Group (ELRIG) and is a member of the Europe Council, SLAS.
 He is a renowned expert amongst the drug discovery community.

 Chas Bountra, PhD